PathToLife/MSA-2019/README.md

 # Introduction

-This is UoA XZEN813's submission for MSA 2019 AI and Machine Learning Assignment.
+This is my submission for MSA 2019 AI and Machine Learning Assignment.

 Here I create a RandomForest model to predict if an person from the united states will have an income over 50K